Breast Augmentation at Tampa Bay Plastic Surgery

 When choosing the right Tampa breast implant surgeon, it’s important to understand what constitutes “the gold standard” in plastic surgery.
 It may surprise you, but there are many physicians today who have received formal training in another specialty, but have started offering breast implants because they are so popular.
 These physicians may not have ANY plastic surgery training at all, but can still say they are “cosmetic surgeons” – which is not one of the specialties recognized by the American Medical Board of Medical Specialties.
 In other words, anyone with a medical licensed can say they are a surgeon, even without surgery training.

-David Halpern, MD is certified in plastic and reconstructive surgery by the American Board of Plastic Surgery that is recognized by the American Medical Board.
-He is also a member of the American Society of Plastic Surgeons (ASPS) -- the largest plastic surgery specialty organization in the world.
+Dr. David E. Halpern is certified in plastic and reconstructive surgery by the American Board of Plastic Surgery that is recognized by the American Medical Board.
+He is also a member of the American Society of Plastic Surgeons (ASPS) — the largest plastic surgery specialty organization in the world.